-- 13.2.1 Applications must be submitted by an authorized agent of the Applicant(s). - 13.2.2 Applications shall be considered to be "on time" if they are received on or before the established deadline date and time.
-Applicant(s) shall be solely responsible for ensuring that Application is received by Coordinating Board prior to the deadline outlined in this RFA.
-The Coordinating Board shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of a delivery agent, if applicable, to deliver an Application prior to the deadline.
-Failure to respond in a timely manner to this request may result in Applicant losing the opportunity to receive a Grant.
-A late Application, regardless of circumstances, may not be evaluated or considered for award.
+- 13.2.1 Applications must be submitted by an authorized agent of the Applicant. - 13.2.2 Applications shall be considered to be "on time" if they are received on or before the established deadline date and time.
+Applicant(s) shall be solely responsible for ensuring that Application is received by the THECB prior to the deadline outlined in this RFA.
+The THECB shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of an electronic delivery agent to deliver an Application prior to the deadline.
+Failure to respond in a timely manner to this RFA may result in Applicant losing the opportunity to receive a Grant under this program.
+A late Application, regardless of circumstances, shall not be evaluated or considered for award.